-I love making videos and re-using existing videos in my teaching.
+Brief videos are the most underutilized humanizing element in online courses.
+Have a smartphone?
+That's all you need to get started.
 I don't believe videos need to be perfect.
 Instead, they need to be meaningful and make relevant connections for learners.
-Video is also an exceptional medium for engaging emotions and supporting learner variability.
+Video is also an exceptional medium for easing anxieties, building trust, and supporting your students' learner variability.

 - Be sustainable.
 Ideally, you don't want to have to re-record every video every term, right?
 So, plan for longevity.
 Avoid referencing information that is likely to change.
-For example, don't include phrases like "next week we will," "I've been teaching here for __ years," "welcome to fall semester."
-While these details are valuable, include them in a written introduction to the video instead.
-This way, you can easily update them without re-recording.
+For example, don't include phrases like "next week we will," "I've been teaching here for __ years," or "welcome to fall semester."
+While these details are valuable, include them in a written introduction just above the video on your course page.
+This way, you can easily update the written information without re-recording.

 - Don't be a robot.
 If you are having a bad hair day or say "um" too many times, that's ok!
 Your students want the real you.

 - Share selectively.
 While we are emphasizing the importance of sharing the real you, each of us needs to be cautious about oversharing.
 Be cognizant about your background.
 Don't show information that allows viewers to know where you live, for example (like street signs or house addresses).